- Select a subject

 Students will cover a range of different areas including an introduction to spreadsheets and databases.
 Students will also develop their programming skills using Scratch and Kodu.
 In the summer term students develop a 2D game using The Games Factory.
 They will be introduced to the BBC Microbits to help them understand computer programming.

 Students continue their programming skills using Scratch and Kodu.
 There is a greater emphasis on developing independent skills including planning and evaluating.
 Students will create websites and develop a range of graphics including animations to enhance their final product.

 Students develop more comprehensive ICT skills.
-They will work with Photoshop and Fireworks to create and manipulate images.
+They will work with Photoshop and Adobe Animate to create and manipulate images.
 Students will collaborate on projects using a range of software including sound and video editing to develop presentations and share ideas.
 Computer programming and game design skills continue to be developed.

 Where Can I Find Out More?

 Point of contact:

 Contact Lester Ellicott who looks after this Ict 1 course on: